 Railway station webcam

-The webcam at Corfe Castle station gives a clear image of the platform and live-streams footage of steam locomotives coming and going.
+The webcam at Corfe Castle station gives a clear image of the platform and live-streams footage of trains coming and going.

 For your SatNav: BH20 5EJ